 December 13, 2018

 With an increasing number of governments legalizing marijuana, many of us are wondering about its potential effects on our health and safety.
 Chief Medical Review Officer of DriverCheck and board certified addiction medicine physician Dr. Melissa Snider-Adler joined our Ask the Expert webchat earlier this week to answer our users’ questions about cannabis.
 Dr. Snider-Adler is an assistant professor at Queen’s University Department of Family Medicine educating residents about addiction medicine.
 She was one of the authors of the 2011 Methadone Maintenance Treatment Program Standards and Clinical Guidelines and continues to work as a peer assessor for the College of Physicians and Surgeons of Ontario.
 With her MRO knowledge and her background in addiction medicine, she often works with companies across Canada to develop and update their Alcohol and Drug Testing Programs.
 Dr. Snider-Adler is also an expert in the field and gives talks to companies, physicians, and the community about workplace substance use and addiction prevention and treatment.

 Here are the highlights from our webchat with Dr. Melissa Snider-Adler.
+For our French users, we ran a similar webchat with psychiatrist Tin Ngo-Minh, which you can access here.
 Please keep in mind all user participation is anonymous and confidential.

 Consuming versus smoking